 When we were waiting in the one-hour-long-line for the bus, our guide was already gone, leading another couple of travellers from one “secret” place to another.
 I really hoped for him that they didn’t have Mrs. Odilia as a guide in the Sacred Valley.

-When we were finally sitting in the train to head back to Ollantaytambo, we both agreed that despite the heavy rain, the crowds and the weird travel guide we had, we were glad to have walked through the clouds in Machu Picchu.
+When we were finally sitting in the train to head back to Ollantaytambo, we both agreed that despite the heavy rain, the crowds and the weird travel guide we had, we were glad to have walked through the clouds in Machu Picchu, one of our greatest experiences in Peru.

 Pin this for later